-In Read After Conversion mode, it should be noted that unlike in other modes, the BUSY signal returns LOW after the 16 data bits are pulsed out and not at the end of the conversion phase, which results in a longer BUSY width.
+Usually, because the AD7651 has a longer acquisition phase than the conversion phase, the data is read immediately after conversion.
+This makes the Master Read After Conversion the most recommended serial mode when it can be used.
+In this mode, it should be noted that unlike in other modes, the BUSY signal returns LOW after the 16 data bits are pulsed out and not at the end of the conversion phase, which results in a longer BUSY width.